viksaraw/PCMLAI_Project1/README.md

 Solution:

 1. Ignoring missing data in Column "Car" as it shouldn't impact my analysis
-2. For all other columns, I am replacing the missing record by never.
-This is because the number of missing records when the coupon is of  that type is negligible
+2. For  other columns,  replacing the missing record by **never**.
+This is because the number of missing records when the coupon is of  that type is negligible <br>
-   For e.g the total number of records where Coupon ==  Bar is
+   For e.g the total number of records where Coupon ==  Bar is  xxxxxx   <br>
            the total number of records where Coupon == Bar and Bar isNull =
 which is negligible.
 Similar is the case for other columns.
 So I will replace all these missing records with never